pmcollins/gumdrop/gumdrop.web/README.md

 ### HTML Generation

 Gumdrop provides a convenient library for generating HTML.
-Instead of using a template language, Gumdrop lets you create nested HTML-like tags in Java with its attendant compile-time safety, refactoring capability, and performance.
+Instead of using a template language, we create nested HTML-like tags in Java with its attendant compile-time safety, refactoring capability, and performance.

 An anchor Widget might look like this: